95th Guards Rifle Division: Advance to the Dniestr and Jassy-Kishinev Offensive

 The Army immediately began crossing operations, mostly using improvised means.
 The 95th Guards was leading 32nd Guards Corps and reached the river near the city of Tașlîc.
 By now it was facing the 320th Infantry Division which was badly shaken after a harrowing withdrawal.
 The 290th Guards Rifle Regiment took up positions in a deep ravine containing a water-filled ditch adjacent to the riverbank which gave it cover to launch its boats and rafts before entering the main river channel at 2200 hours.
-By 0400 hours of April 13 the Regiment was completely across and had established a small bridgehead about 5km south of Pugacheny.
+By 0400 hours of April 13 the Regiment was completely across and had established a small bridgehead about 5 km south of Pugacheny.
 Despite German fire the rest of the leading elements of the division made it into the bridgehead during the morning.
 While these dug in Zhadov's rear services moved the regimental guns and mortars across along with the second echelon regiment and after dark a floating bridge was used to bring over the 233rd Guards Artillery.
-Meanwhile the 97th Guards Division and the three divisions of 33rd Guards Corps were stymied in their crossing attempts further north.
-As a result Rodimtsev ordered the 97th to enter the 95th's bridgehead later on the 13th, followed by the 13th Guards the following day.
+Meanwhile, the 97th Guards Division and the three divisions of 33rd Guards Corps were stymied in their crossing attempts further north.
+As a result, Rodimtsev ordered the 97th to enter the 95th's bridgehead later on the 13th, followed by the 13th Guards the following day.
 His entire Corps was across the Dniestr by 1700 on April 14.

 The 97th Guards made repeated attacks to expand the bridgehead to the north and west and succeeded in capturing Pugacheny and the low hills nearby.
 Zhadov now ordered the entire 33rd Guards Corps to also enter the bridgehead, a movement that was completed by the end of April 16.
-Meanwhile the 13th Guards took Speia and the lodgement was now over 10km wide and up to 8km deep.
+Meanwhile, the 13th Guards took Speia and the lodgement was now over 10 km wide and up to 8 km deep.
 However, as yet the 5th Guards Army did not have a single tank in the bridgehead to help fend off the inevitable German counterattacks.
 Reserves were moving up in the form of the 294th Infantry and the 13th Panzer Divisions, arriving late on April 16, too late to eliminate the bridgehead but just in time to contest a major offensive by Zhadov's forces.
 Using N2P pontoon bridges he was able to get some of his armor into the bridgehead overnight on April 14/15 and by the 16th enough heavy weapons were across for this effort to proceed.